• Atacama I - Adventures In The Desert

 Nov 20–23, 2024 in Chile ⋅ ☀️ 26 °C

-Arriving in San Pedro de Atacama, Maria and I set out to explore the little town and plan our last few days together.
+Arriving in San Pedro de Atacama, Maria and I set out to explore the little town.
 Unfortunately, San Pedro was our last destination together, but we still had a few days here to enjoy, wander around and go on small adventures.
-Ruud and Kim would also join in on some of them.
+Ruud and Kim also joined in on some of them.

-Starting with stargazing, which is the #1 thing to do in San Pedro, given very limited light pollution and dry air.
+Starting with stargazing.
 We were picked up in the evening for a night of stars, stories and amazement.
-The tour started with a very interesting conversation about our tiny planet in the endless universe, what we would be seeing that night and how sailors used to navigate in time gone by.
-I definitely geeked out on the talk, while I think Maria was more excited about looking at the stars (not that I wasn't either).
+The tour started with a very interesting conversation about our tiny planet in the endless universe, what we would be seeing that night and how sailors used to navigate in times gone by.

-To top the evening off, we had a nice little picnic prepared for us, before heading to another viewpoint to watch the sunset over the moon valley.
-It was our last sunset together and I could have not imagined a better place to watch it.
-It just made so much sense to watch it over such a landscape given our rather adventurous last two weeks including stuff like the Death Road and the Silver Mines.
-Watching that sunrise together was definitely a highlight for me as we just sat there and watched it in silence for a while before reliving our truly wonderful time together.
-I felt blessed and grateful to have had Maria by my side the last two weeks as travelling with her made my and our time a lot more interesting and fun.
+To top the evening off, we had a nice little picnic prepared for us, before watching the sunset over the moon valley.
+It was our last sunset together and I could not have imagined a better place to watch it.
+It just made so much sense to watch it over such a landscape given our rather adventurous last two weeks including the Death Road and Silver Mines.
+Watching that sunrise together was definitely a highlight for me as we just sat there in silence for a while before reliving our truly wonderful time together.
+I felt blessed and grateful to have had Maria by my side the last two weeks as travelling with her made my and our time a lot more fun and magical.

 The sunset wasn't the end of our adventure together, though, as there was one last activity to do the next day.